“A vocation is: The place where your deep gladness and the hunger of the world meet.” ~ Frederick Buechner

 2. Just taking classes for your own education?

 No need to send in an application.
-Go to the Events page and register there for the modules of your choice.
+Simply register online for the modules of your choice.

-How to Design and Teach an Intro to Yoga Series – Beth Award
+How to Design & Teach Intro to Yoga Series – Beth Award